walaniam/blockchain-developer-bootcamp-final-project/README.md

 4. At the due date, the application randomly chooses among the registrants, 10 lucky ones who got signed up.
 5. The result of sign up proess is avaiable on the event site.<br/><br/>

+# Sample deployment

+This dapp is available on Heroku hosting https://sign-me-up-dapp.herokuapp.com/

 # Development

 ## Directory Structure